 A surety bond is a binding agreement that involves three parties; the principal (the entity executing the contract), the obligee (the person for whom the service is performed), and the surety (the party that underwriting the contract).
 The agreement protects the obligee from loss as a result of the principal’s failure to execute his responsibility.
 There are two types of bonds; commercial and contract surety bonds.
-People looking for a local bonding agency, should note that commercial bonds are easier to obtain as they only need a signed application and an updated financial statement.
+People looking for a local bonding agency should note that commercial bonds are easier to obtain as they only need a signed application and an updated financial statement.
 Contract bonds, on the other hand, are commonly used in large construction companies where public entities are involved.
-We bond with top rates insurance carriers, such as The Hartford, Cap Specialty, Auto Owners Surety, Great American, and more!!
+We bond with top-rated insurance carriers, such as The Hartford, Cap Specialty, Auto-Owners Surety, Great American, and more!!

 Surety by NFP can service all your bonding needs.

 Surety Bond Companies Near Me